-Listening Topics: Studying a number of set works by Bach, Handel, Wagner, Britten and Boulanger and being familiar with stylistic, harmonic and theoretical musical contexts in preparation to answer five questions from three sections in a two hour exam.
+Listening Topics: Studying a number of set works and being familiar with stylistic, harmonic and theoretical musical contexts in preparation to answer five questions from three sections in a two hour exam.

 Coursework: this will comprise of creating two contrasting compositions no longer than 4 minutes together and performing up to 10 minutes, as a soloist or a group member on one or more instruments.